anyaharter97/notes/git.md

 * `git rebase -i HEAD~3` allows you to rebase the top 3 commits
     * Rebasing in interactive mode `-i` allows you to reorder, delete, edit and squash commits together
 * `git rebase master` from inside a branch applies your commits on top of the master (pull the master before this)
+* `git rebase --abort` quits out of a rebase
+* `git rebase --continue` continues the next command in the rebase after you are done making changes

 #### `reset`
 Tread with caution so you don't lose changes forever by accident